 About me

-Hi, I’m Julia, a 16-year-old skateboarder.
-I love the feeling of freedom, the challenge, and the unique spirit of the skateboarding scene.
+Hi, I’m Julia, a 17-year-old skateboarder.
+I love the energy of skateboarding, the freedom, and being part of its unique community.
 For me, skateboarding isn’t just a sport, it’s a lifestyle, a creative process, and a whole special world where I feel at home.

 I started skating during the COVID lockdowns, and over the past few years, it has become a huge part of my life.
 I’ve been competing at events all over Europe and I’m working hard every day to keep progressing and growing as a skateboarder.